Frequently asked questions...

 What temperature do Discoid Roaches thrive in?

-Ours are thriving in temperatures between 83 to 95 degrees.
+Ours are thriving in temperatures between 88 to 92 degrees for breeding currently.
 If you want to read more about what type of equipment to use to keep the temperatures up please Check here

 How fast do Discoids Roaches sexually mature?

 Discoids sexually mature within 4-5 months and will get their wings at that point.